SlicerMorph/S_2020/Day_2/Markups/Markups.md

 By default, curve fitting is done using Spline function.
 Other alternatives are: Linear, Polynomial, or Shortest-distance on a surface.
 Curve Type function can be adjusted under **Curve Settings** section of the `Markups` module.

 **Planes:**
 Click two points to define a line, for the 3rd point move perpendicular to the line defined by the line and you should see a rectangular plane appearing.
-Once you place the plane, you can adjust its angle, size, rotation etc, by enabling the **Visible** option in the **Display->Interaction** section of the `Markups` module.
-If the interaction widget appear too small to be useful, use the **Glyph Size** to make it bigger (or smaller).

 <img src="./MarkupTypes.png" width="300"/>